TIBCOSoftware/fabrician-engineproperty-asset-manager/README.md

 The following are the Component Runtime Context Variables used by the asset manager.
 'RequireExclusivity' and 'PropertyList' are mandatory for activating components.
 The others are optional.

-* **RequireExclusivity** - Are other enablers of the same time allowed to run on this host.
+* **RequireExclusivity** - Are other enablers of the same type allowed to run on this host.
     * Type: String
     * value: true or false
 * **PropertyList** - A list of comma separated properties that you want to tag the engine daemon with.
-The variable name needs to be unique because engine properties are global.
+The property name needs to be unique because engine properties are global.
     * Type: String
     * value: property1, property2
 * **removePropertiesOnShutdown** - Remove the properties that were created when the component is deactivated.